rpeng35/rpeng35/README.md

 I am currently working on building a [crypto trading web appilcation](https://github.com/rpeng35/CryptoVisual) using Python, Javascript, HTML, CSS, and ta-lib/backtrader for analysis purposes.
 In the end, I hope to get a trading bot that does the trading for me!

-Currently looking for a summer internship opportuity☀️ (2021), feel free to reach me at:
+Currently looking for a internship opportuity☀️, feel free to reach me at:
 📫 ryan8831@gmail.com